bascommaster/car-list/README.md

 ## Short informatins

 This project was made only for education.
-It is very basic application which allow display cars list, add new car to list, delete car, get cars by id and color.
+It is very basic application which allows display cars list, add new car to list, delete car, get cars by id and color.
 Application needs to work really simple json rest api serve by json server or web application.

 ```json
 {